PlunkyPoop/S3-DBO2-Portfolio/README.md

 <p>
 For our business process I decided to zoom into the "taking orders" within our app, because our base design
-(<a href='https://github.com/brittbrink/S3-DB02-Portfolio#leeruitkomst-7-business-processen'>made my Britt</a>) was very global, and our app is a little more complicated than was shown in the base design
+(<a href='https://github.com/brittbrink/S3-DB02-Portfolio#leeruitkomst-7-business-processen'>made by Britt</a>) was very global, and our app is a little more complicated than was shown in the base design
 </p>

 <p>